vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations/Add-vROPSAdapterNsxt.md

 This example creates an NSX Adapter for the VI Workload Domain named in VMware  Aria Operations and assigns to the collector group defined
 ```

-This example creates an NSX Adapter for the VI Workload Domain named in VMware  Aria Operations and assigns to the collector group defined
+This example creates an NSX Adapter for the VI Workload Domain named in VMware  Aria Operations and assigns to the collector group defined.

 ### Example 3